theochem/procrustes/docs/usr_doc_chiral_check.rst

   import numpy as np
   from procrustes import *

-  def chiral_check(A_data, B_data):
+def chiral_check(A_coords, B_coords):
     r"""Check if a organic compound is chiral.

     Parameters
     ----------
-    A_data : string
+    A_coords : string
-        The data file that contains 3D coordinates of the first organic compound A.
+        Atomic coordinates of the first organic compound A.
-    B_data : string
+    B_coords : string
-        The data file that contains 3D coordinates of the second organic compound B.
+        Atomic coordinates of the first organic compound B.
     Returns
     -------
     A : ndarray